 Tuesday, July 7th:

-In the morning, I went to the tabacchieri (spelling?) and bought two tickets for the bus.
+After breakfast, I went to the tabacchieri and bought two tickets for the bus.
 The hotel told me that I should catch Bus A, which goes directly to the station and stops across the street from Neptune’s statue.
 The bus arrived soon after I arrived.
 I am always nervous that I will miss my stop when taking the bus.
 I asked the driver if he would tell me when we got to the station.
-It ended up being pretty obvious when we arrived at the station.
+It ended up being pretty obvious though when we arrived at the station.